lwneal/install-keras/README.md

 When you run this command, you are using the pip program, which is `/usr/bin/pip` or `/usr/local/bin/pip`, to download some files and copy them into `/usr/local/lib/python2.7/dist-packages/foobar`.
 You are doing this as the root account (sudo) because your regular user account does not have permission to write to files inside of `/usr/`.
 The copies of Python and Pip that you are using exist inside the `/usr` folder, and are called the "system version" of Python.

-In Google-Land, where Tensorflow is developed, folks don't use the system Python.
+In Google-Land, where Tensorflow is developed, folks don't use `/usr/bin/python`.
 Instead, they create a _virtual environment_ for each project.
+This creates a new copy of Python like `/home/username/venvname/bin/python`.
 The main reason for this is to enable each project to depend on a specific version of all its libraries.
 For example, project Foo might only work with numpy version 1.9, and project Bar might only work with numpy 1.11.
 Putting each project in its own Python environment is the only way to get both of them to run at the same time.

-Because all Google development is done using virtualenv, Google code tends not to work when used with system Python.
-So do as the Googlers do and use Virtualenv.
+Tensorflow tends to crash if you're not using a virtual environment.

 ### The Solution